 Things to consider when buying ski socks

-Buying the right ski socks really comes down to your preference of thick or thin socks.
-Many people mistakenly purchase thick socks thinking they typically have cold feet due to lack of warmth when in fact their cold toes are a result from over heated piggies and lack of moisture wicking fabrics.
+Buying the right ski socks really comes down to your personal preference of thin vs. thick socks.
+Many people mistakenly purchase thick socks thinking they typically have cold feet due to lack of warmth when in fact their cold toes are a result from overheated piggies and lack of moisture wicking fabrics.
 Enter Merino Wool.
-Merino will not only wick away moisture but does not hold onto the sweat which can create the sweet stinky smells we all hope to avoid.
+Merino will not only wick away moisture but does not hold onto the sweat which can create the rich stinky smells we all hope to avoid.
 The majority of ski socks today feature a blend of wool and a synthetic material like polyester which improves elasticity and heat retention.

 How to select the right baselayer for your activity